mathigon/textbooks/content/sequences/content.md

 ### Finding Sequences

 In the previous sections, you have learned about many different sequences.
-It turns out that many of them can also be found in Pascal's triangle:
+It turns out that many of them can also be found in Pascal’s triangle:

     - var fact = function(x) { return !x ?
 1 : (x * fact(x-1)); };
     - var bin = function(a, b) { return fact(a) / fact(b) / fact(a - b); };